We can help you benefit from Circular Economy

 Our current economic model is inefficient.
-Much of what we produce ends up in landfill, with only a fraction (circa 5%) of the value we put into making things recovered after use.
+Much of what we produce ends up in landfill.
+Only a fraction of the value we put into making things is recovered after use.

 With a finite level of resources, volatile commodity prices, and a growing consumer middle class, business cannot keep doing business the same way.

-We believe the Circular Economy will increasingly be a disruptive force, and that businesses need to understand the opportunities and threats it presents.
-They need to rethink, and transform, and they need to do that now before they get left behind.
+We believe the Circular Economy will be an increasingly disruptive force, and that businesses need to understand the opportunities and challenges it presents.

 Today's economy is primarily linear, and follows a 'take, make, use, and dispose' model, relying on large quantities of cheap, easily accessible materials and energy.

 A Circular Economy is restorative and regenerative by design, and aims to keep products, components and materials at their highest utility and value at all time.
 They do this by focusing the entire product value-chain on:

 The Ellen MacArthur Foundation estimates that the Circular Economy will create in excess of €1 trillion in value in Europe alone by 2025.
 By adopting circular principles you can: